4.1. Procedural Overview

 - Abnormal activity (A) - Planned but one off or infrequent activity;

-- Emergency situation (E) - An unplanned incident.
+- Emergency situation (E) - An unplanned incident or unintended event.

 Once all relevant activities have been identified, the working group shall identify the environmental aspects, defined below, associated with the activities of the project.